ReviewMyContract.aiReview My Contract

 Restatement § 188: When There Is No Choice.
 In the absence of a governing law clause, § 188 calls for applying the law of the state with the most significant relationship to the transaction and parties.
 The hierarchy of contacts it lists — place of contracting, place of negotiation, place of performance, location of subject matter, parties' domicile/place of business — is weighted according to the type of issue.
 For breach of contract claims, the place of performance is often decisive.
 For contract formation issues, the place of contracting may be most important.
 Courts apply § 188 as a flexible balancing test, not a mechanical checklist.

 The Interaction Between UCC and Common Law Choice of Law.
 A contract can involve both goods and services — a common situation in construction contracts, software development agreements, or equipment installation deals.
-Courts apply the "predominant purpose" test (from Bonebrake v.
-Cox, 8th Cir.
+Courts apply the "predominant purpose" test (from *Bonebrake v.
+Cox*, 499 F.2d 951, 8th Cir.
 1974) to determine whether such mixed contracts are primarily goods contracts (UCC applies) or service contracts (common law / Restatement applies).
 The result can materially affect implied warranty rights, remedies, and choice of law defaults.

 Practical Implication: Know Your Framework.
 If your contract is for goods, the UCC governs — and the choice of law clause controls which state's UCC applies.
 If it's a service or IP contract, the Restatement framework controls enforceability of your choice.
 If it's mixed, know the predominant purpose.
 The clause quoted above is well-drafted precisely because it addresses both: it selects New York law as the general governing law AND specifies New York UCC for the goods component, eliminating any ambiguity about the mixed-contract problem.